Medical Care During Service

 In every post where Volunteers serve abroad, the Peace Corps maintains a health unit staffed by one or more health-care providers, called Peace Corps medical officers.

-These providers are highly qualified professionals who are all carefully evaluated and credentialed by the Peace Corps.
+These, often local, health-care providers are highly qualified professionals who are all carefully evaluated and credentialed by the Peace Corps.
 They provide basic medical care to Volunteers, train them on staying healthy, and provide basic medical skills and supplies to do so.
 Medical officers are the first provider consulted for any medical issues and are on call 24/7 for emergencies.

 If a Volunteer becomes ill and the required care exceeds the capacity of the medical program in the country of service, the Peace Corps will transport the Volunteer to an appropriate facility in a nearby country or to the U.S. The Peace Corps assumes the costs of any necessary or appropriate medical and dental treatment provided during Peace Corps service.
 The quality of medical care at the posts is monitored regularly by the Peace Corps.

-Helping you stay healthy
+Prevention: Helping you stay healthy

 Peace Corps medical programs emphasize the preventive approach to disease.
 The Peace Corps will provide you with all the necessary vaccinations, medications, and information to stay healthy.
 Upon your arrival in-country, you will receive a country-specific medical handbook.
 During training, you will receive a medical kit with supplies to take care of mild illnesses and first aid needs.
 The contents of the kit are listed below.